VS

 Marty Moore (1994) win rate: 30.0%

-The top contender in the league right now is Brock Purdy (2022).
-You can see how he stacks up against the others on the GOAT List.
+Right now, Brock Purdy (2022) is leading the pack as the top contender in the Mr. Irrelevants league.
+You can see how he stacks up against others on the GOAT List.